krosa/kyladelrosario/_pages/about.md

 ## About me

-I'm a technical writer/UX designer based in Vancouver, Canada.
-I write and edit documentation that is easy for people to read, understand, and follow.
+I'm a technical writer/user experience designer who writes and designs documentation that is easy for people to read, understand, and follow.

 When I'm away from my computer, I write in my journal with my growing collection of fountain pens.
 Whenever possible, I also engage in public storytelling and improv comedy.